 - VSS subsystem does not work

-- Hardware problems on
+- Hardware problems on the system

 - Bad sectors on the protected disk